JoshLoecker/MAPT/README.md

 5. To be able to use the Guppy suite of tools, the
 5. The final step is to edit several lines within the `pipeline/config.yaml` file
     a.
 First, set the `results`, `data`, `reference_database`, and `guppy_container` to their appropriate locations
-	1) `results` is where you would like results of the pipeline to be stored
+	1) `results` is where you would like results of the pipeline to be stored.
-	2) `data` holds your fast5/fastq files for Guppy
+	2) `data` holds your fast5/fastq files for Guppy.
+Point this directly to the fast5/fastq files.
-	3) `reference_database` is the database you will be using with MiniMap for alignments
+	3) `reference_database` is the database you will be using with MiniMap for alignments.
-	4) `guppy_container` is the location of the guppy container you will be using
+	4) `guppy_container` is the location of the guppy container you will be using.

 	b.
 Then set any other values required under the `DEFAULT VALUES` section.
 If these are not changed, they will remain as-is during the pipeline run